 But while these apps work in a similar way to each other, it’s important to note that none allow your phone to function like “true” walkie-talkies.
 Real walkie-talkies use radio waves to transmit messages and don’t rely on an LTE connection to send messages.
 Unfortunately, without more specialized equipment, most of these apps will use your data connection to send messages.
 That also means they won’t be able to message real walkie-talkies, as phones simply lack the hardware to do so — with a few, heavily-specialized exceptions like the Doogee S90.
 Still, there’s no better way to fire off a quick message to a friend’s phone than by using one of these apps.
 Here are the best walkie-talkie apps for iOS and Android.

-Zello is one of the most well-known walkie-talkie apps on the market, and it’s easy to see why.
-The option to talk is displayed front-and-center as soon as you open the app, making it an exceptionally easy to use app.
-You can either talk directly with individual people, or you can create a group channel for your friend or work group.
-If you’re feeling particularly social, you can even join a specialized channel to chat about whatever you want, from cats to local areas.
-Voice messages will be played out immediately if the app is open, or played later through a voicemail-like system that means you can pick up your messages when convenient.
+Zello is one of the most well-known walkie-talkie apps on the market, and it’s most people’s go-to for a walkie-talkie experience.
+Part of the reason why it’s so popular is because of it’s usability.
+It’s easy to import contacts, and tapping on one displays the option to talk displayed front-and-center.
+You can talk directly with individual people, or you can create a group channel for your friends or work groups.
+If you’re feeling particularly social, you can even join a specialized channel to chat about specific topics, from cats to local areas.
+Voice messages will be played out immediately if the app is open, or played later through a voicemail-like system, so you can pick up your messages when convenient.
 You can also send text messages, images, or alerts.
 One useful feature is the ability to set a volume level for each individual user — which is especially handy in group channel talks with those particularly noisy people.
 There are some issues.
 It won’t work if you use a mobile VPN, and has trouble with some open Wi-Fi networks — but it’s otherwise the best option available.

 Walkie-talkie apps are great, but more traditional messaging apps also have their place.
 If moving to a pure walkie-talkie app seems odd to you, maybe check out Voxer.
-It’s built more like a traditional instant messaging app, and includes threaded view text chat and support for sending images.
-Unfortunately, there’s no option to broadcast out your messages into channels like Zello, but you can still create group chats if you need to contact a bunch of people at once.
+It’s built more like a traditional instant messaging app, and includes threaded view text chat, support for sending images, and is one of the only walkie-talkie apps to have end-to-end encryption.
+Unfortunately, there’s no option to broadcast to channels like Zello, but you can still create group chats if you need to contact a bunch of people at once.
 It’s not bug-free though, and users complain about a bunch of fairly annoying bugs.
 Still, they tend to be relatively minor, like double notifications.
 Basic access is free, but you’ll need to upgrade to a Pro account for the best features, including a hands-free mode, voice-to-text transcription, the ability to recall sent messages, and more.
 Pro access costs $3 a month, or $30 for a year.

 A much simpler app than some of the other entries on this list, Two Way is the walkie-talkie app of choice for the extrovert.
 There’s no option to pick-and-choose individual contacts, and you can’t send text messages or images.
 Instead, you can pick a specific geographical area (local or national) and broadcast to that area.
 As such, you’re opening your broadcasts for absolutely anyone else to hear and respond to.
 So don’t be surprised when you start getting replies from people you don’t know.
 If you love starting conversations with strangers, then this is an excellent way to do so — and thanks to the way the app is set up, you do so without any risk of giving away intimate details of yourself.
 Thankfully, if you want a more private conversation you can head into the Key Pad feature and choose a channel to chat in instead.
 The huge selection of channel numbers should mean you won’t have to share with anyone else.
 There are reports the app doesn’t work properly on Android 9.0 Pie and Android 10, but if you turn off Battery Optimization you shouldn’t have an issue.